catsdata/School_District_Analysis/README.md

 -   ### **District Summary**

-    Removal of Thomas High School 9th Grade scores made minor impact to the overall district summary; Dropping %Passing Math by 0.2%, Reading by 0.3% and Overall by 0.1%.
+    Removing the 9th Grade Thomas High School scores made minor impact to the overall district summary.
+Percent Passing Math dropped by 0.2%, Reading dropped by 0.3% and Overall dropped by 0.1%.
+However, all of those are decreases nonetheless indicating the Thomas High School 9th grade scores may have had a positive or skewed impact to the overalls.

      *before*